-Based on recent studies and researches, prospective employers spend 30 seconds or less going over an applicant’s resume.
-That’s why, as an applicant, you must ensure that your resume gets the attention it deserves.
-To have a good foundation in designing your own engineering resume, here are some fundamental points to know about resumes:
+Based on recent studies and research, prospective employers spend 30 seconds or less going over an applicant’s resume.
+That’s why, as an applicant, you must ensure that your sample resume gets the attention it deserves.
+To have a good foundation in designing your engineering resume, here are some fundamental points to know about resumes:

-- It is further considered as an organized summary of your qualifications, educational background, work experiences, and other pertinent credentials that helps you present yourself in a presentable and professional manner.
+- It is further considered as an organized summary of your qualifications, educational background, work experiences, and other pertinent credentials that help you present yourself in a presentable and professional manner.

-- According to studies, it is pertinent that your resume demonstrates preparation and qualifications of certain field of interests.
-In line with this, the use of generalized resumes are frowned upon.
-You must make it a point to suit and tailor fit your resume to a particular career opportunity.
+- According to studies, it is pertinent that your resume demonstrates the preparation and qualifications of certain fields of interest.
+In line with this, the use of generalized resumes templates in Google Docs is frowned upon.
+You must make it a point to suit and tailor-fit your resume to a particular career opportunity.

-How Is an Engineering Resume Differs from Other Field’s Resume?
+How Does an Engineering Resume Differ from Other Fields?

 There are indeed innate technicalities in drafting a resume for engineers.
-Based on current studies, an engineering resume may include specialized sections headings.
+Based on current studies, an engineering resume in Illustrator may include specialized sections headings.
 Here are some suggestions sections: